acdemiralp/uci/readme.md

 **UCI**

 The Universal Chess Interface (UCI) is an open chess communication protocol used by chess engines to communicate with graphical user interfaces.

-This repository contains a single header implementation of the UCI protocol in C++11.
+This repository contains a single header implementation of the UCI protocol (April 2006) in C++11.
 Requires boost::signals2.

 **Example Usage**
 ```